lmrojasv99/CPP-Binomial-Trees/README.md

-# Cox-Ross-Rubinstein Binomial Option Pricing Model
+# Cox-Ross-Rubinstein Binomial Option Pricing Model And Leisen-Reimer Implementation

 This is a C++ implementation of the Cox-Ross-Rubinstein (CRR) binomial option pricing model.
 The model is used for pricing options by constructing a binomial lattice representing possible paths of the underlying asset price.